May 9, 2018

 Imagine that you are an instructor setting problems for your students so that they can learn an area like economics, physics or applied maths.
 How strongly do you care about these exercises being realistic?
 I would argue that this isn't very important and that this further applies to philosophy:

 2. Testing for Understanding: Students are often assigned questions as a way to gauge their understanding of a concept.
 Maybe no object has zero mass, but if someone can't tell you that this should create no gravitational force, they must have a misunderstanding somewhere.
+Maybe you could ask about an object that weighs 0.01 grams instead, but then they'd have to pull out a calculator.
 Similarly, even if utility monsters don't exist, they provide a useful tool for clarifying utilitarianism, as it explains why, "greatest good for the greatest number" isn't a completely accurate characterisation.
+And indeed, there's no reason why some people or organisms mightn't generally experience more utility than others.

 3. Realism Trades off Against Other Factors: Perhaps, you could find simple exercises that are realistic or test for understanding with more realistic scenarios.
 However, your goal is to make your students learn and this is dependent on a whole host of factors.
 If you insist on questions always being realistic, then this trades off against other dimensions, such as engagement, memorability and time required to construct a situation.
 This last dimension is particularly important for conversations where people have to be able to construct these situations on the fly.